akreienbring/dbdesigner/README.md

 What to download for a minimal installation?
 * Get the "dist" folder
-* In the "dist/lib" folder you'll find jQuery and Bootstrap and Popper.
+* In the "dist/lib" folder you'll find jQuery, Bootstrap and Popper.
 (Tested with 3.5.1 / 4.5.0 / 1.16.1).
-You can replace them with your favorite versions.
+You can replace them with your favorite versions at your own risk.
 * All other software (javascript, css and external libs) are bundled in the dbdesigner.js that you'll also find in the "dist" folder.

 So the final structure of a minimal installation looks like this: